openstack-archive/deb-python-trollius/doc/index.rst

 * Fix error handling in the asyncio.time_monotonic module
 * Fix acquire() method of Lock, Condition and Semaphore: don't return a context manager but True, as Tulip.
 Task._step() now does the trick.
+* tox.ini: set PYTHONASYNCIODEBUG to 1 to run tests

 2014-02-25: version 0.1.6
 -------------------------